Learning to Ring

 Pay us a visit

-If you think you might be interested in learning to ring (or you are merely curious about bellringing), the first step is probably to come and have a look at what we do.
-We often get visitors to our practice nights and our Sunday morning ringing sessions and you would find it an interesting experience whether or not you decide to take it further.
+If you think you might be interested in learning to ring (or you are merely curious about bellringing), the first step is to get in touch and arrange a visit to see what we do.
+We often get visitors to our practice nights and our Sunday morning ringing sessions and most people find it a fascinating experience.

-After watching us ring for a few minutes, we will take you upstairs (safely armed with ear defenders!) to view the bells through a window in the bell chamber door.
-We might even give you a short, preliminary go at ringing, although it isn't possible to start a proper lesson during an initial visit.
+After watching us ring, we will take you upstairs (safely armed with ear defenders!) to view the bells through a window in the bell chamber door.
+We might even give you a short, preliminary go at ringing (under close supervision) to give you a taste of what it feels like to have a large bell under your control.

 You can arrange such a visit by contacting one of the ringers.